mustberuss/patentsview/README.md

 ## Important API Change

-The new version of the API requires an api key, or all of your requests will be blocked.
-An API key can be optained [here](https://patentsview.org/apis/keyrequest).
+The new version of the API requires an API key, or all of your requests will be blocked.
+An API key can be obtained [here](https://patentsview.org/apis/keyrequest).
 The updated R package will look for an environmental variable PATENTSVIEW_API_KEY set to the value of your key.
 For windows it would be